 - To produce new words, new images about what work could be like in the future, incarnated in stories, artefacts, situations, etc.

 - To broaden the set of “thinkable futures” and help frame the next steps of collective discussions on how to make the futures of work desirable.

 Documents and materials

-WORK+ booklet : although in French, this booklet contains 46 (in the French version) or 17 (English) “fictional and artistic fragments » used during the 2018 workshops and will give even non-French speakers a good idea of WORK+’s approach and material.
+WORK+ booklet : this booklet contains 46 (in the French version) or 17 (English) “fictional and artistic fragments” used before and during the workshops and will give a good idea of WORK+’s approach and material.

-A presentation in English for Association of Professional Futurists’ Futures Festival (Otober 27-28, 2018), by Catherine Dufour et Daniel Kaplan; The presentation of WORK+ itself starts at 8:39 :
+A presentation in English for Association of Professional Futurists’ Futures Festival (October 27-28, 2018), by Catherine Dufour et Daniel Kaplan; The presentation of WORK+ itself starts at 8:39 :